 Does turning off roaming also deactivate Wi-Fi?

-No. Roaming only affects the connection through another operator's mobile network.
-Wi-Fi works completely normally even if you have roaming turned off, so you can continue to connect in hotels, airports, and cafes.
+No. Roaming only affects the connection via another operator's mobile network.
+Wi-Fi works completely normally even if roaming is off, so you can still connect in hotels, airports, and cafes.

 Can I receive calls with roaming deactivated?